vim-ctrlspace/vim-ctrlspace/README.md

 `Return`, etc).

-Those previewed files are marked on the list with the star symbol and the original content is marked with empty star too:
+Those previewed files are marked on the list with the star symbol and the original content is marked with an empty star too:

 <table>
 <thead>